ruddles/ruddles.github.io/_posts/2021-05-10-Hacker101-CTF-Micro-CMS-v2-flag-2.md

 And that gives us a flag.
 Looks like the edit page wasn't correctly protected.
 One more flag to go on this challenge.

+We can find details on [flag 3 here](https://ruddles.github.io/Hacker101-CTF-Micro-CMS-v2-flag-3)

 Any comments or suggestions?
 Chat with me on [twitter](https://twitter.com/RuddlesDev)